reactific/RxMongo/README.md

 RxMongo also seeks to maintain a clean clean and stable API for interacting with MongoDB that matches the MongoDB interface but also makes use of Scala's many features so the API is not tedious to use.

-# Important Design Distinctions
+# Important Design Points

 ### Low Level BSON Interface

 Many Scala implementations of BSON use a variety of case classes to model the contents of a bson document and then serialize or deserialize accordingly.
-RxMongo takes a differnet approach.
-BSON documents simply wrap a NIO ByteBuffer so that serialization and deserialization is unnecessary.
-This eliminates one translation step to and from the wire.
-When we get a BSON document as a byte array from MongoD, that byte array is wrapped in a BSON Document without modification.
-The BSON Document class takes care of interpreting those bytes correctly.
+RxMongo takes a different approach.
+An RxMongo BSON Object simply wrap an Akka ByteString which is a rope-like data structure that avoids buffer copying.
+RxMongo provides a builder for constructing a BSON Object that directly constructs a ByteString with a ByteStringBuilder.
+At the end, you have a buffer that is ready to be written to an I/O channel.
+Similarly, data streams read from the mongod will be retained in place and BSON Object simply interprets that data instead of copying it into lots of case classes.
+The goal of all this is to eliminate data copying to and from the BSON binary format which is one of the key elements of a driver that performs well.

 ### Reactive Streams Based Interface

-RxMongo is based on akka-streams and akka-actor and not much else.
-RxMongo uses the constructs of Reactive Streams (akka-streams) internally and also provides them through its API.
-For example, an RxMongo Cursor can be obtained as a `Source[BSON.Document]` which can then be processed with any Flow or connected to a Sink of some sort.
+RxMongo is based on [akka-streams](http://doc.akka.io/docs/akka-stream-and-http-experimental/1.0-M2/scala.html) which is an implementation of [Reactive Streams](http://www.reactive-streams.org/), and not much else.
+RxMongo uses the akka-streams internally but also provides akka-stream concepts (Sink, Source, Flow) in its API so that RxMongo can be included in larger [Flow Graphs](http://doc.akka.io/docs/akka-stream-and-http-experimental/1.0-M2/scala/stream-graphs.html).
+For example, an RxMongo Cursor can be obtained as a `Source[BSON.Object]` which can then be processed with any Flow or connected to a Sink of some sort.
 Becasue of this, the application writer need not worry about buffering as back pressure is communicated all the way through and dealt with at the interface to mongod.

 # Getting Started